What Is a USP and Why Is It Important to Your School?February 11, 2019

-Remember that this is a marketing function, so it doesn’t necessarily need to be something tangible (e.g. we are the only school with a three-story library), but can be an aspect that your prospective audience values (e.g. we prepare your child to reach their future goals).
-As previously mentioned, prospective parents can also value an improvement in their experience with your school such as the availability of an online enrolment system, a useful and powerful school website or even a parent app.
+Remember that this is a marketing function, so it doesn’t necessarily need to be something tangible (e.g. we are the only school with a three-story library), but can be an aspect of your school that your prospective audience values (e.g. we prepare your child to reach their future goals).
+As mentioned, prospective parents can also value an improvement in their experience with your school such as the availability of an online enrolment system, a useful and powerful school website or even a parent app.

 - Think about your audience: what is important to them in a school?

 - Step away from thinking about the school’s goals and think about the goals of potential students.
 How can you help them reach those?

 - Look at local competitors and think about their core values.
 How can you set your school apart in comparison?